 What VAT obligations do businesses from outside of the EU have and how to register for VAT in one of the EU member states?
-This article explains the most frequently asked questions non-EU companies have.
+This article explains the most frequently asked questions that non-EU companies can have.

 VAT invoice is an accounting document that specifies the goods and services sold and subject to VAT.
 In the EU countries, the period within which VAT invoices are issued should not exceed 15 days of the month in which the goods have been delivered.